WillUHD/walker/README.md

 5. Copy this dependency to the target resultant folder, and patch it with `install_name_tool` to make it `@loader_path` with the rest.
 6. Loop again for each dependency in queue.

+## Performance
+Yes, it's written in Java, but using `native-image`, it can analyze 1085 nested dependencies with highest depth level of 11 in around 25s.

 ## Future Release Plan
 - Concurrency support with virtual threads
-- Advanced dependency layout manager? (with GUI?) so you could custom decide exactly which dependencies go where, etc. but this will require a lot of work especially with GUI.
+- Advanced dependency layout manager? (with UI?) so you could custom decide exactly which dependencies go where, etc. but this will require a lot of work.

 ## Hope this can help some people!
 > by WillUHD